Primary Hypersomnia

 Medline Plus/National Institutes of Health (NIH) provides concise and to-the-point summaries of the diagnosis and recommendations for patients and families dealing with primary hypersomnia and Kleine-Levine syndrome.

-The Mayo clinic offers an additional, more comprehensive patient resource on idiopathic/primary hypersomnia.
+The Mayo clinic offers a comprehensive patient resource on idiopathic/primary hypersomnia.

 History

-The diagnostic criteria of idiopathic hypersomnia in ICSD-3 includes both objective testing parameters and clinical criteria, which are similar to DSM-5 criteria:[2, 60, 61]
+The diagnostic criteria of idiopathic hypersomnia (IH) in ICSD-3-TR includes both objective testing parameters and clinical criteria, which are similar to DSM-5-TR criteria:[1, 2]

 Additional characteristics

-The most typical referral is for the polysymptomatic form of primary hypersomnia and is characterized by the following:[5, 21]
+The most typical referral is for the polysymptomatic form of primary hypersomnia and is characterized by the following:[4, 72]

 These patients do not feel refreshed following naps and, therefore, fight sleepiness as long as they are able.
 Patients are difficult to awaken from sleep or naps.

 Some patients complain of headaches, fainting episodes, orthostatic hypotension, and peripheral vascular complaints of Raynaud phenomenon.
-Rarely, hypnagogic hallucinations and sleep paralysis may be observed.
+Rarely, hypnagogic hallucinations and sleep paralysis may be observed or reported.
 During long periods of drowsiness, patients might develop automatic behavior, during which they act in a semicontrolled fashion.
 (During automatic behavior episodes, these patients may endanger themselves through risk of injury.)

-In patients with the recurrent form (i.e., Kleine-Levine syndrome), hypersomnia occurs for days to weeks several times a year.
-In between, patients do not have excessive daytime sleepiness.
-Some patients may develop symptoms of irritability, hypersexuality, hyperphagia, impulsive behavior, depersonalization, hallucinations, depression, and disorientation.
+In patients with the recurrent form (ie, Kleine-Levine syndrome), hypersomnia occurs for days to weeks several times a year; in between, patients do not have excessive daytime sleepiness.
+Some patients may develop symptoms of depersonalization, depression, disorientation, hypersexuality, hyperphagia, impulsive behavior, irritability, or hallucinations.

 Physical Examination

 The patient may appear overtired or even fall asleep in the physician’s office.
-The rest of the physical examination, however, will not reveal any particular features suggesting a diagnosis of hypersomnolence.
+The rest of the physical examination, however, might not reveal any particular features suggesting a diagnosis of hypersomnolence.

-The physical examination goal is to exclude alternate diagnoses.
-A diagnosis of obstructive sleep apnea rather than hypersomnolence should be considered for a patient presenting with hypersomnia associated with central obesity, micrognathia or retrognathia, macroglossia, crowded oropharynx, nasal obstruction, and tonsillar enlargement.
+The aim of physical examination is to exclude alternate diagnoses.
+A diagnosis of obstructive sleep apnea should be considered for a patient presenting with hypersomnia associated with central obesity, macroglossia, micrognathia or retrognathia, crowded oropharynx, nasal obstruction, and tonsillar enlargement.

-An underlying rheumatologic disease, such as active rheumatoid arthritis or osteoarthritis, may cause daytime hyperoxia and sleepiness associated with poor nighttime sleep due to pain.
-Prior head trauma sequela or a current brain tumor can leave their specific mark on the neurologic examination.
+An underlying rheumatologic disease, such as active rheumatoid arthritis or osteoarthritis, may cause daytime hyperoxia and sleepiness following poor nighttime sleep due to pain.
+A neurologic examination can discover signs consistent with a past head trauma or a current brain mass or lesion.

 An overweight patient with primary hypersomnia should be assessed for underlying endocrine problems and sleep apnea.

-If psychomotor retardation or agitation is noted, mental disorders with secondary sleep disturbance need to be ruled out before making a diagnosis of hypersomnolence.
+If psychomotor agitation or retardation is noted, mental disorders with secondary sleep disturbance need to be ruled out before making a diagnosis of primary hypersomnolence.

 Mental status examination

-Major depressive disorder commonly presents with decreased energy and tiredness and atypical depression presents with hypersomnia.
-Similarly, speech that is soft in quality, with a decreased rate of production and an increased latency of answers, might indicate excessive tiredness, but it may also indicate depression.
+Typical major depressive disorder commonly presents with decreased energy and tiredness, while atypical depression presents with hypersomnia.
+Similarly, soft speech, with a decreased rate of production and an increased latency of answers, might indicate excessive tiredness, but it may also indicate depression.

-Thought processes should be coherent and goal directed.
-While suicidal ideation is not typical for hypersomnolence, because of the overlap between sleeping and affective disorders, standard questioning about the presence of suicidal and homicidal ideation is recommended.
+Thought processes are usually coherent and goal directed.
+While suicidal ideation is not typical for hypersomnolence, because of the overlap between sleeping and affective disorders, a safety standard evaluation, including an assessment of suicidal and homicidal ideation is recommended.

 Recurrent hypersomnia

-On the neurologic examination, patients with Klein-Levin syndrome may present with a number of nonspecific findings including nystagmus, dysarthria, and generalized hyperreflexia.
+On the neurologic examination, patients with Klein-Levin syndrome (KLS) may present with a number of nonspecific findings including dysarthria, nystagmus, and generalized hyperreflexia.

-For secondary Kleine-Levin syndrome, patients tend to be older and have more frequent and longer episodes, but they present with clinical symptoms and treatment responses similar to those of primary cases.[11]
+For secondary KLS, patients tend to be older, and have more frequent and longer episodes, but they otherwise present with clinical symptoms and treatment responses similar to those of primary cases.[14]

 Approach Considerations